 The private keys for Qualified Digital Signature and Electronic Seal certificates (if not generated by the certificate subscriber in a secure module) are generated by Multicert CA using cryptographic hardware compliant with FIPS 140-2 level 3 and/or Common Criteria EAL 4+ requirements.

 6.1.2 Private Key Delivery to Subscriber

-The delivery of the private key associated with the Qualified Digital Signature and Electronic Seal certificates (when not generated by the certificate holder in a secure module) is performed in SSCD cryptographic device (Secure Signature-Creation Device).
+The delivery of the private key associated with the Qualified Digital Signature and Electronic Seal certificates is performed in QSCD cryptographic devices.